traceoutdoor/grenobletechlist/README.md

 ## Launch a Tech List for your city

-Current version uses JSON files stored in 'uploads' directory.
+Current version uses JSON files stored in 'data' directory.
 Each city has its own sub-directory.

 #### web/index.html ####